 One of the solution experts at Synthesis said, “It’s a difficult problem because disclosures impact every piece of content.
 The question is, how do you reuse a small amount of material in a lot of different contexts simultaneously?
 When you have all of this contextual stuff going on, you need a tool that’s dependable and has flexibility of control without being overwhelming.”

-As a vendor that prides itself on creating flexible technology that can adapt to our clients unique processes, we’re tackling these disclosure management challenges head-on.
-Our goal is to provide asset managers with a great solution to improve the way disclosures are managed, and thereby improve velocity in the marketing and distribution process while minimizing risk.
+Synthesis Technology tackles these disclosure management challenges head-on.
+Our goal is to provide asset managers with a great solution to improve the way disclosures are managed.
+Thus, they improve velocity in the marketing and distribution process while minimizing risk.

 How is your firm handling disclosures?
 We’d love to talk about it!
 If you’re not quite ready to discuss, you can read more about how we’re helping asset managers improve their disclosure management process using CopyVault.Here are some related resources that might interest you:

 From the Blog:Asset Managers Describe Disclosure Management Processes as ‘Cumbersome’ and ‘Risky’